You saw the eclipse -- should you see an eye doctor?

 (CNN)Are you concerned about your vision, or your child's, after watching Monday's total solar eclipse, even if you wore protective glasses?
 You're not alone.
 Google searches for "my eyes hurt" and "eyes hurt eclipse" spiked immediately after the celestial event.

-"At the New York Eye and Ear Infirmary emergency facility, we have already seen dozens of patients with concerns ranging from headaches to subjective blurry vision," said Dr. Avnish Deobhakta, an ophthalmologist with Mount Sinai Hospital.
+"At the New York Eye and Ear Infirmary emergency facility, we have already seen dozens of patients with concerns ranging from headaches to subjective blurry vision," said Dr. Avnish Deobhakta, an ophthalmologist with the New York Eye and Ear Infirmary of Mount Sinai Hospital.
 "While most patients have not had any permanent issues, a few have been found to have some retinal changes, which will require monitoring.

 "Sun exposure can cause damage to many structures in the eye," Deobhakta added.
 "While we normally focus on the retinal damage that can happen, in some cases, people can suffer from light sensitivity and pain due to corneal damage."